 This list includes pro insider tips, that help you to grab the best souvenirs from your Spanish trip.

-Jamon is an air cured ham, similar to Italian prosciutto.
-The Spaniard eat a lot of jamon, so be prepared to find pig’s legs hanging in supermarkets, pubs or restaurants!
+Jamon is an air-cured ham, similar to Italian prosciutto.
+The Spaniards eat a lot of jamon, so be prepared to find pig’s legs hanging in supermarkets, pubs, or restaurants!

-Valor Chocolate (photo in my phone from the shop) – If you are road tripping Spain, make sure you visit Valor chocolate factory near Villajoyosa (east coast of Spain) that houses a little museum as well as a chocolate shop.
+Valor Chocolate (photo in my phone from the shop) – If you are road-tripping Spain, make sure you visit the Valor chocolate factory near Villajoyosa (east coast of Spain) which houses a little museum as well as a chocolate shop.

 Part of the free tour is also free tasting!
 If you can’t make it there, every supermarket carries this popular brand, so just pick some for you and your friends.

-Turron – If you like nougat, you will like this Spanish confectionery made with nuts, sugar and honey.
-It is shaped either into a round or rectangle.
+Turron – If you like nougat, you will like this Spanish confectionery made with nuts, sugar, and honey.
+It is shaped either round or rectangular.
 The most popular time for buying these sweets is the Holiday season, so if you visit Spain at Christmas, you’ll see turron at every store.

-Olive Oil – Spain produces 44% of world’s supply of olive oil each year, so this is one of the best souvenirs to buy in Spain.
-And, If you ever get to road trip in Spain, make sure to drive through Andalucia.
+Olive Oil – Spain produces 44% of the world’s supply of olive oil each year, so this is one of the best souvenirs to buy in Spain.
+And, If you ever get on a road trip in Spain, make sure to drive through Andalucia.
 There are olive trees everywhere for miles and miles.

 Paella Pan or Paella Making Kit will make the perfect souvenir to bring from Spain for foodies.
 Spain also produced rice, so why not bring a bag of paella rice (La Fallera is a popular brand) as a souvenir from Spain?
 (If you would like to see the rice fields for yourself, you can find all the information in my post Best Day Trips from Valencia).